 Megha Mohan, “I Want to Explain Arranged Marriage to White People,” BBC News (March 14, 2018).
 When designer Nashra Balagamwala produced a board game about arranged marriage, many news reports about her assumed that she was dead against the practice and linked to stories of brutal forced marriages and honor crimes.
 In reality Nashra has a far more nuanced position.
 Not all arranged marriages are forced, and one goal of her game is to explain to westerners the complex dynamics, good and bad, of arranged marriages.
 Read more.

 Reid Wilson, “New Momentum Seen in Legislative Fight to Ban Child Marriage,” The Hill (March 19, 2018).
 Child marriage is legal across the United States, but legislators in several states are looking to change this with measures setting and raising minimum ages for obtaining a marriage license.
-Legislation to set a minimum age of 18 has been introduced in many states, no such bill has been passed yet.
-Bills are often amended to allow 16- or 17-year-olds to marry, which activist Fraidy Reiss says may address the worst outlier cases but miss the most significant population of at-risk children, girls aged 16 and 17.
+While legislation to set a minimum age of 18 has been introduced in many states, no such bill has been passed yet.
+Bills are often amended to allow 16- or 17-year-olds to marry, which activist Fraidy Reiss says may address the worst outlier cases but misses the most significant population of at-risk children, girls aged 16 and 17.
 Read more.

 “Survivors of Child Marriages and Forced Marriages Speak Out,” Iris (March 20, 2018).
 Three women who survived child and forced marriages speak out about their experiences.
 Sara was forced into marriage at age 15, Naila at age 13, and Fraidy at age 19.
 Forced marriage can happen at any age, and can result from and lead to manipulation, communal pressure, coercion, blackmail, threats, or physical abuse.
 Watch here.